shigos/Facebook_Users/README.md

 [figure description]

-There seems to be an even distribution of genders with there being slightly more male users in this data.
+There seems to a generally balanced distribution of genders with there being slightly more male users in this data.
 ![total_users_by_gender.jpg](img/total_users_by_gender.jpg)

 [figure description]